break-free/data-prep-agent/README.md

 ./setup/build_data-cleaning-agent.sh $OPENAI_API_KEY
 ```

-Once completed, enter the toolbox.
+Once completed, enter the toolbox:

 ```bash
 toolbox enter data-cleaning-agent
 ```

-## Run the Agent
+## Demonstrating the Agent

 Once setup, to run the agent use the following command (from the
 `data-cleaning-agent` directory):